awsdocs/amazon-eks-user-guide/doc_source/horizontal-pod-autoscaler.md

    php-apache   Deployment/php-apache   250%/50%   1         10        5          4m44s
    ```

    It may take over a minute for the replica count to increase\.
 As long as actual CPU percentage is higher than the target percentage, then the replica count increases, up to 10\.
-In this case, it’s `250%`, so the number of `REPLICAS` continues to increase\.
+In this case, it's `250%`, so the number of `REPLICAS` continues to increase\.
 **Note**
 It may take a few minutes before you see the replica count reach its maximum\.
-If only 6 replicas, for example, are necessary for the CPU load to remain at or under 50%, then the load won’t scale beyond 6 replicas\.
+If only 6 replicas, for example, are necessary for the CPU load to remain at or under 50%, then the load won't scale beyond 6 replicas\.

 1. Stop the load\.
-In the terminal window you’re generating the load in, stop the load by holding down the `Ctrl+C` keys\.
-You can watch the replicas scale back to 1 by running the following command again in the terminal that you’re watching the scaling in\.
+In the terminal window you're generating the load in, stop the load by holding down the `Ctrl+C` keys\.
+You can watch the replicas scale back to 1 by running the following command again in the terminal that you're watching the scaling in\.

    ```
    kubectl get hpa